-"MetroGIS", "MetroGIS DataFinder" and "Sharing Information Across Boundaries" and the MetroGIS logo and seal are registered service marks of the Metropolitan Council.
+[&]quot;MetroGIS" and "Sharing Information Across Boundaries" as well as the MetroGIS logo and seal are registered service marks of the Metropolitan Council.

 Introduction

 The purpose of the MetroGIS Work Plan document is to provide a concise summary of the projects and activities to be undertaken in calendar year 2019 by the participants of the collaborative.
 The Work Plan is intended to be a living document and is subject to revisions and changes as recommended and approved by the MetroGIS Coordinating Committee.